 The Technology Student Association (TSA) is a national , non-profit organization of middle and high school students who are engaged in science, technology, engineering, and mathematics (STEM).
-Since TSA was chartered in 1978, over 2,000,000 student members have participated through challenging competitions, leadership opportunities, and community service.
+Since TSA was chartered in 1978, nearly 4,000,000 student members have participated through challenging competitions, leadership opportunities, and community service.

-With nearly 5,000 members and 750+ attendees to the 2015 State Leadership Conference, Alabama TSA continues to show steady growth.
+With over 5,000 members annually, Alabama TSA continues to show steady growth.